-With a no-deal, or hard, Brexit now looking like a very real possibility, what are the implications for online retailers?
+With a fairly hard Brexit now looking like a very real possibility, what are the implications for online retailers?

 In a word: harsh.

 A soft Brexit would have very little impact on e-commerce.
 But hard Brexit is an altogether different story.

 An online success story